paytunia/api-documentation/README.md

 Public data (ticker, asks, bids, trades) can be accessed without registering an application.

-### Available countries
+### Countries

 ##### Description

-Read the list of countries we currently serve.
+Read the list of countries, we currently serve the residents of countries for which the `accepted` flag is set to `true`.

 ##### Endpoint